Friday, December 30, 2016

 Not the Speccy again?

 I love it when you find something new - at least new to me.
-After decades of using an Atari ST, today I stumble upon something I've never heard of before - an emulator called Artemis.
-It's a Z80/ZX Spectrum emulator by Ralf Hemsing and features numerous options for the technically minded - and seems to perform very well indeed.
+After decades of using an Atari ST, I stumbled upon something I'd never heard of - an emulator called Artemis.
+It's a Z80/ZX Spectrum emulator by Jörg Tochtenhagen and Ralf Hemsing and features numerous options for the technically minded - and seems to perform very well indeed.

 Feel free to tinker with the configuration but the overall performance -as is- is more than acceptable on the stock ST. That's actually a relief because Artemis doesn't work properly on faster computers plus there is no support for colour, meaning your game is in black and white.
 Even more peculiar is that we only have one game - Jetpac